gaya3anil/final-project-BTRY6020-2025-GayatriAnil/README.md

 Data:

 The dataset used in this analysis is the NBA Players dataset curated by Justinas Cirtuatas and publicly available on Kaggle (https://www.kaggle.com/datasets/justinas/nba-players-data?resource=download&select=all_seasons.csv).
-I have downloaded the dataset as a .csv file, which is available in this repository under the folder "nba_data"
+I have downloaded the dataset as a .csv file, which is available in this repository as "all_seasons.csv"

 ##########################################################################